jnawaz/Swift-Bowling-Game-Kata-Starter/Swift-Bowling-Game-Kata-Starter/README.md

 # Bowling Game Kata

 This project contains a starter setup for a TDD driven bowling game kata.
-There is already a Game.swift class the contains a protocol to get your started with function names.
+There is a Game.swift class that contains an empty protocol and an empty XCUnit Test file to get you started.

 ## Bowling Rules